Stephen G. Smith (writer): Professional affiliations

 Smith served on the board of the National Press Foundation from 2005 to 2011.
 He is a member of the Council on Foreign Relations.
 He has been a member of the American Society of News Editors, American Society of Magazine Editors, National Press Club, and Overseas Press Club.
 At the University of Pennsylvania, he has been chairman of the Publications Committee.

 Personal life

 On May 22, 1982, he married Sarah Rowbotham Bedell at St. Bartholomew's Episcopal Church in New York City.
 She is the daughter of James Rowbotham of St. David's, Pennsylvania, a retired U.S. Army brigadier general.
 She is a biographer and historian known as Sally Bedell Smith.
-The couple has three children.
+The couple has one child and two from Sally Smith’s previous marriage.
 They live in Washington, D.C.